OPS-E2E-PPE/VBA-Docs/excel/Concepts/Cells-and-Ranges/make-a-cell-blink.md

 ---
 title: Make a Cell Blink
-ms.prod: excel
 ms.assetid: 0494fc11-b3d5-4462-aa57-31756cd5a2e7
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Make a Cell Blink

 This example shows how to make cell B2 on sheet 1 blink by changing the color and the text back and forth from red to white in the **StartBlinking** procedure.
 The **StopBlinking** procedure shows how to stop the blinking by clearing the value of the cell and setting the **[ColorIndex](../../../api/Excel.Interior.ColorIndex.md)** property to white.

  **Sample code provided by:** Tom Urtis, [Atlas Programming Management](https://www.atlaspm.com/)